 - Reduce the use of custom widgets

-To perform the steps in this chapter you must have access to your app in the Mendix Modeler.
+To perform the steps in this chapter you must have access to your app in Mendix Studio Pro.

 The next chapters give a description of how to take each step and how it increases ATS Recorder and ATS Helper coverage of your AUT.